shio-yaamaa/react-escape-room/README.md

 Extension should be .js since React doesn't import .jsx files unless you put '.jsx' when importing or modify the Webpack's config file, which requires ejecting.
 Fortunately, Atom automatically applies the JSX syntax highlighting for JSX files with .js extension!
 (Sublime doesn't as long as I know, though)

+## ItemFrameContainer

+ItemFrameContainer is not a div with ```display: flex``` but a table because a table can have the fixed item count per row.
+Also, when I used flex layout, all ItemFrames are aligned vertically in a narrow window though ItemFrameContainer has sufficient width to accommodate two ItemFrames in a row.

+## Disable any user interaction during motion

+Actions dispatched in clickLocationToAction during motion can cause some contradictory state because the final state achieved by the motion does not realize until the end of the motion.
+Saving the game state during motion can cause some weird state being saved, and showing hint or ItemDetailWindow would change the state, which will force the redraw of MainView.
+Considering these possibilities, it is safer to disable all the user interaction during the motion.

 ## loadAssetsが走る以前のassetsの利用